 I wrote the article hoping that some kind of change would be made.
 I am grateful that more women are feeling that they can speak out now, because that will only help create the change for us women who so desperately want it.

 I am saddened that there are so many stories of women who feel humiliated, and feel that they have no control over their bodies at the mikva.

 The reactions I received from people who were my friends, was shocking.
 The social media shaming, and individuals going out of their way to contact religious news publications such as Arutz Sheva, to further shame their former neighbor and friend.

 I didn’t see that coming.
 I was accused of all sorts of things.
 The humiliation I felt from these individuals, was worse than all of my negative mikva experiences put together.

 I knew about the gossip going on around me.
 I cried for days.
 I couldn’t breathe.
 My heart raced so fast I thought I would just stop existing.
 I wanted to stop existing.
 The shaming worked.
 I felt the full force of cyber bullying, and it broke me.
 I stopped leaving my house other than to go to work.
 I decided that it is time to move It is what I call our “emergency exit”.

 The negative in my community only came from about two handfuls of people, the support I received was by far more than the negative.
 People told me to continue writing, continue speaking out about the mikva situation, which I do.
-However, I cannot get past the humiliation/ shock/ pain I was in by the way people, my friends and neighbors behaved, spoke, made fun of, and wrote about me.
-I have not had people behave towards me in such a disgraceful, hateful way since being bullied as a child.
+However, I cannot get past the humiliation/ shock/ pain I was in by the way people- my friends and neighbors behaved, spoke, made fun of, and wrote about me.

 Would these people have had the nerve to speak to me in such a way to my face?
 Or is it easier to hide behind a computer?